Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

   NOTE: Add as many hidden layer as required depending upon the dataset.
 512, and 216 are the number of neurons used in the neural network
   Get output layer => keras.layer.Dense(1, activation='linear') # As output is required to be linear only.

 - After defining the model, I have compiled the model using the Huber Loss because of the robustness of the regression against outliers.
+The metrics used here is Mean Absolute Error.
+  @Algorithm:
+  optimizer = keras.optimizers.Adam(learning_rate=0.001)
+  model.compile(optimizer=optimizer, loss='huber', metrics=['mae'])
+  NOTE: Adam is used with 0.001 learning rate means 0.001 is a size of  step that optimizer take to adjust the weight.
 #### **Step** 5: Model Training

 - I have trained the neural network model using the scaled training data.